Novelist · Screenwriter · Poet

 with you.

-I write fiction about important topics that people don't like to talk about.
+I write realistic fiction about the topics people don't like to talk about.
+It's heavy at times, but it's a reality no one should shy away from because of discomfort.
 I write scripts that encompass the kind of stories and specific faces I needed to see when I was growing up.
 That, it turns out, is a perfectly good reason to keep writing them.

 Every story worth telling has already been lived by someone who didn't know they were living it.